alexander-bzikadze/missing-in-heyholn/obsidian/World/Monsters/False Hydra.md

 languages: Understands the language of its victims
 name: Severed False Hydra's Head
 traits:
-  - name: Tight Grapple
+  - name: Tight Restrain
-    desc: If the target is Huge or smaller creature and is grappled, it takes 17 (3d8 + 5) constrict damage at the start of each of its turns until grapple ends.
+    desc: If the target is Huge or smaller creature and is restrained, it takes 17 (3d8 + 5) constrict damage at the start of each of its turns until restrained condition ends.
+  - name: Growing Head Illusion
+    desc: When a head dies, it emits gas that causes targets to believe new heads are growing.
+Other heads within 15 feet receive mirror image for 1 minute.
 actions:
   - name: Bite
     desc: Melee Weapon Attack_ +11 to hit, one target.
-On successful hit deals 17 (2d12 + 5) bludgeoning/slashing/piercing damage.
+On successful hit deals 15 (2d10 + 5) piercing damage and be grappled.
+  - name: Restrain
+    desc: The false hydra's head restrains a grappled by it target.
+The target may expend an action to succeed a DC 25 Strength saving throw to free itself.
   - name: Engulf
     desc: The false hydra's head engulfs a Large or smaller creature, grappled by it.
 The engulfed target is blinded, restrained, and unable to breathe, and it must succeed on a DC 25 Constitution saving throw at the start of each of the false hydra head's turns or take 30 (4d10+10) bludgeoning damage.
 If the false hydra's head moves, the engulfed target moves with it.
 The false hydra can only have one creature engulfed at a time.
 If the target's HP drops to 0 while engulfed, or dies, it is immediately consumed.
+bonus_actions:
+  - name: Hide
+    desc: The false hydra's head hides under the water.
 ```